Rudolph T. Randa

-Rudolph Thomas Randa (July 25, 1940September 5, 2016) was an American judge.
-He was a United States district judge in the Eastern District of Wisconsin for the last 24 years of his life.
-He was Chief Judge of the Eastern District of Wisconsin from 2002 until October 2009.
-Prior to his appointment to the federal court, he was a Wisconsin Circuit Court Judge and served one year on the Wisconsin Court of Appeals.
+Rudolph Thomas Randa (July 25, 1940 – September 5, 2016) was an American lawyer who served as a United States district judge of the United States District Court for the Eastern District of Wisconsin from 1992 to 2016.
+He was chief judge of the Eastern District of Wisconsin from 2002 until October 2009.
+Prior to his appointment to the federal court, he was a judge of the Wisconsin Circuit Court and served one year on the Wisconsin Court of Appeals.

 Early life and education

 Randa was born July 25, 1940, in Milwaukee, Wisconsin.
 He was a graduate of Milwaukee's Riverside University High School, with honors.
 He earned a Bachelor of Science degree from the University of Wisconsin–Milwaukee, receiving academic honors and graduating as a distinguished military graduate in 1963.
 Randa received his Juris Doctor from the University of Wisconsin Law School in 1966.

 Military service

 From 1967 to 1969, Randa served in the United States Army as a Company Commander during the Vietnam War.
 Randa served with distinction, earning the Bronze Star Medal, the Vietnam Service Medal with 5 campaign stars, the National Defense Service Medal, and the Vietnam Campaign Medal.
 The first three were awarded by the United States Army and the last awarded by the Republic of Vietnam.